germandroide/CYBote/README.md

 A tool to learn and have a nice day with Ports/OSI/Tools

 ---
-Try it here, you can swithch to EN/ES langs

 > **"A Single-File Cyber Intelligence Dashboard for the Modern Operator."**
 CYBote is an ultra-lightweight, offline-first dashboard designed to bridge the gap between **OSI Theory**, **Kali Linux Tools**, and **Port/Service knowledge**.
 It serves as an interactive HUD (Heads-Up Display) for students, CTF players, and cybersecurity professionals.